New History Warfare Vol. 2: Judges

 New History Warfare Vol. 2: Judges is a studio album by musician/multi-reedist Colin Stetson.
-The album was released by Constellation Records in 2011.
+The album was released by Constellation Records on February 22, 2011.

 The music on New History Warfare Vol. 2: Judges was captured entirely live in single takes at Montreal's Hotel2Tango studio, with no overdubs or looping (except for the French horn section on "All the days I've missed you", and guest vocals on various other tracks), using over 20 mics positioned throughout the live room.
 It features vocals from musician and performance artist Laurie Anderson ("Judges", "A Dream of Water", "All the Colors Bleached to White (ILAIJ II)", and "Fear of the Unknown and the Blazing Sun"), and lead-singer of My Brightest Diamond, Shara Worden ("Lord I Just Can't Keep from Crying Sometimes" and "Fear of the Unknown and the Blazing Sun").